abanskota/t81_577_data_science/weekly_materials/week1/docs/an-introduction-to-aws.md

 To get started with AWS, you need to create an AWS account.
 The account creation is free, but you need to provide your credit card information.
 Go ahead and create an account by following the instructions on [AWS site](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).

+### AWS IAM

+AWS identity and access management (IAM) controls authentication and authorization in an AWS account.
+There are four key terms of IAM:

+`User`: anyone who will use an AWS  account

+`Group`: a collection of users with shared permissions

+`Roles`: specific permission to use specific AWS resources

+`Policies`: containers for security or permission

+The intuitive way to understand these terms is to directly start working with them in AWS console.
+Follow the step-by-step guidelines [here]((https://github.com/abanskota/t81_577_data_science/blob/master/weekly_materials/week1/docs/python-introduction-and-set-up.md) )for creating users and groups and attaching secutiry policies to them.

 ### AWS EC2